RaveMaker/Secure-Wordpress/README.md

 both modes are set according to wordpress.com instructions.

-> wp-config.php is to root:root with 644 permissions in both modes.
+> wp-config.php is set to root:root with 644 permissions in both modes.

 Author: [RaveMaker][RaveMaker].